 How can I take full advantage of building desktop apps first?

-In the above article we have looked at 5 ways that productivity can be supercharged on desktop devices.
-These include using multiple screens, hot keys, a myriad of peripherals, the size of applications, and parallel processing with multi-core CPUs.
-These features are all supported through Embarcadero RAD Studio (Delphi and C++ Builder).
-Embarcadero Delphi even supports deploying a single codebase and single UI to all three major desktop platforms: Windows, macOS, and Linux.
-Now that you’ve seen a number of ways that desktop applications can boost your productivity you should think about building desktop applications first.
-If you are interested in more information about the best ways to build productive desktop applications there is a free online conference you should attend.
+In the preceding article, we looked at 5 ways to boost productivity on desktop devices.
+These include using multiple screens, hot keys, a plethora of peripherals, the size of applications, and parallel processing with multi-core CPUs.
+All of these features are supported by Embarcadero RAD Studio (Delphi and C++ Builder).
+Embarcadero Delphi even supports deploying a single codebase and UI to all three major desktop platforms: Windows, macOS, and Linux.
+Now that you’ve seen a variety of ways that desktop applications can improve your productivity, you should consider developing desktop applications first.
+If you want to learn more about the best ways to build productive desktop applications, there is a free online conference you should attend.

 The Desktop UX Summit 2021 is offering free tickets right now and is a great way to learn all the latest tips and tricks of desktop software development.